discourse/wp-discourse/README.md

 wp-discourse
 ============

-This plugin allows you to *optionally* publish your WordPress blog posts on a Discourse instance.
+This WordPress plugin allows you to use Discourse as a community engine for your WordPress blog.

-Once published, WordPress will fetch the best 5 comments from the Discourse topic and surplant the existing comments section.
+Each WordPress post can optionally create an associated Discourse topic.

-Comments and post metadata is synchronized every 10 minutes.
+The plugin will periodicially sync the "best" posts in those topics back to the WordPress blog entry as comments.